 Weather conditions have a significant impact on the demand for propane, fuel oil and other refined fuels and natural gas for both heating and agricultural purposes.
 Many of our customers rely on propane, fuel oil or natural gas primarily as a heating source.
-The volume of propane, fuel oil and natural gas sold is at its highest during the sixmonth peak heating season of October through March and is directly affected by the severity of the winter.
+The volume of propane, fuel oil and natural gas sold is at its highest during the six-month peak heating season of October through March and is directly affected by the severity of the winter.
 Typically, we sell approximately two-thirds of our retail propane volume and approximately three-fourths of our retail fuel oil volume during the peak heating season.

 Actual weather conditions can vary substantially from year to year, significantly affecting our financial performance.
-For example, average temperatures in our service territories were 4%, 14% and 1% warmer than normal for fiscal 2013, fiscal 2012 and fiscal 2011, respectively, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration (-N\Omega\text{A}").
+For example, average temperatures in our service territories were 2% warmer than normal, 3% colder than normal and 4% warmer than normal for fiscal 2015, fiscal 2014 and fiscal 2013, respectively, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration ("NOAA").
 Furthermore, variations in weather in one or more regions in which we operate can significantly affect the total volume of propane, fuel oil and other refined fuels and natural gas we sell and, consequently, our results of operations.
 Variations in the weather in the northeast, where we have a greater concentration of propane accounts and substantially all of our fuel oil and natural gas operations, generally have a greater impact on our operations than variations in the weather in other markets.
 We can give no assurance that the weather conditions in any quarter or year will not have a material adverse effect on our operations, or that our available cash will be sufficient to pay principal and interest on our indebtedness and distributions to Unitholders.

-Sudden increases in the price of propane, fuel oil and other refined fuels and natural gas due to, among other things, our inability to obtain adequate supplies from our usual suppliers, may adversely affect our operating results.
+Sudden increases in our costs to acquire and transport propane, fuel oil and other refined fuels and natural gas due to, among other things, our inability to obtain adequate supplies from our usual suppliers, or our inability to obtain adequate supplies of such products from alternative suppliers, may adversely affect our operating results.